Doctor’s Lounge—November 1, 2017

 "While it is hardly surprising that spine surgeons are better able to accurately predict surgical outcomes, it is the degree to which the predictions diverged that is significant.
 Evidently, surgeons and patients need to do a better job of working together to candidly communicate realistic expectations throughout the preoperative and postoperative processes," said Dr. Mancuso.

-Read the full article at doctorslounge.com
+This article originally appeared at doctorslounge.com